SEC Reportedly Investigating Wells Fargo Over Possible Inappropriate Investment Sales to Wealth Management Clients

 Merrill Lynch, Pierce, Fenner & Smith Inc. (BAC) has settled US Securities and Exchange Commission charges accusing the firm of not conducting the proper gatekeeping functions related to unregistered securities sales by Longtop Financial Technological Limited, which is based in China.
 Although not denying or admitting to the regulator’s findings, the firm will pay a $1.25M penalty, over $154K in disgorgement, and prejudgment interest related to fees and commissions earned from the allegedly improper sales.

-The regulator found that Merrill Lynch sold nearly there million in Longtop Financial shares even though there were warning signs that illegal distribution involving unregistered sales was taking place.
+The regulator found that Merrill Lynch sold nearly there million in Longtop Financial shares even though there were warning signs that illegal distribution involving unregistered sales were taking place.
 Longtop and its affiliates made nearly $38M from the sales.

 SEC Division of Enforcement Associate Director Antonia Chion noted how important it was for brokerage firms to act as gatekeepers to prevent unregistered securities sales.
 SEC registration of Longtop securities has since been revoked.